Open Adoption in Alabama

 What You Need to Know About Closed Adoption in Alabama

-In Alabama and throughout the United States, closed adoption was once thought to be the best option for everyone involved in the adoption.
+With most adoptions in Alabama and throughout the United States, closed adoption was once thought to be the best option for everyone involved in the adoption.
 A closed adoption is when very little to no identifying information about the birth family is given to the adoptive family and adopted child (and vice versa).
 It was common to believe this was beneficial for all parties in a time period when adoption was unfairly considered to be embarrassing or secretive.

 When closed adoptions in Alabama were common, birth parents were left never knowing if their child was growing up happy and healthy with a loving family.
 Adoptees were left with no medical history or knowledge of why they were placed for adoption.
 Without this information, it was very difficult for the birth child and birth parents to meet up later in life, if desired.